The Cole Museum is at the heart of the University of Reading Whiteknights Campus, in the brand new Health and Life

 Please be aware it is a 10-15 minute walk from the car park to the museum.
 Click here for walking directions.

 Car park address for sat navs:

 Car Park 1A

-There are parking bays for disabled drivers at the front of the museum building, (for sat nav: P13, Reading, RG6 6LA), a ramp at the entrance to the museum and accessible toilets on the ground floor.
+There are parking bays for disabled drivers at the front of the museum building, in car park P13.

 Reading’s mainline station has recently undergone a major refurbishment, making travelling to the town by train easier and more enjoyable.
 Reading is easily accessible by regular, fast trains from London Paddington, as well as via London Waterloo.
 It is well connected by routes from the North, South and West via Bournemouth, Bristol, Oxford, Guildford and Basingstoke.